Harisudhan5/Image-To-Text---OCR---Image-Processing/README.md

 # OCR Image-to-Text

-## Pyteseeract and Paddle OCR approach
+## Used Pyteseeract and Paddle OCR

 ## Overview